 The district provides special programs for gifted and talented students, homeless students, students in foster care, bilingual students, migrant students, English language learners, students diagnosed with dyslexia, and students with disabilities.
 The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
-A student or parent with questions about these programs should contact Leslie Norrell at 806.874.3241.
+A student or parent with questions about these programs should contact principal.